Intramembranous ossification: Formation of trabecular bone

 As the spicules continue to grow, they fuse with adjacent spicules and this results in the formation of trabeculae.
 When osteoblasts become trapped in the matrix they secrete, they differentiate into osteocytes.
 Osteoblasts continue to line up on the surface which increases the size.
 As growth continues, trabeculae become interconnected and trabecular bone is formed.
 The term primary spongiosa is also used to refer to the initial trabecular network.

 Primary centre of ossification

 The periosteum is formed around the trabeculae by differentiating mesenchymal cells.
 The primary center of ossification is the area where bone growth occurs between the periosteum and the bone.
 Osteogenic cells that originate from the periosteum increase appositional growth and a bone collar is formed.
 The bone collar is eventually mineralized and lamellar bone is formed.

-Formation of osteon
+Formation of osteons

 Osteons are components or principal structures of compact bone.
 During the formation of bone spicules, cytoplasmic processes from osteoblasts interconnect.
 This becomes the canaliculi of osteons.
 Since bone spicules tend to form around blood vessels, the perivascular space is greatly reduced as the bone continues to grow.
 When replacement to compact bone occurs, this blood vessel becomes the central canal of the osteon.